Maribel Rodriguez Infant Teacher and Team Leader

-Erika Garcia is currently teaching in the Young Threes classroom.
-She has been a part of the Village team for 6 years.
-Originally from Guatemala she was raised in Fort Lauderdale, Florida.
-She lived there for about 19 years and then relocated to Riverview, Florida in 2007.
-Ms. Erika is single and lives with her parents, two younger sisters, Lesley, Emily, and two Miniature Pinschers.
+Erika Garcia has been a part of the Village team for 6 years.
+Originally from Guatemala, she was raised in Fort Lauderdale, where she lived for about 19 years before relocating to Riverview, Florida in 2007.
 She has an Early Childhood Professional Certificate and has been working with infants through 5 years old for over 9 years.
-She taught in the VPK classroom for three years.
-She is also certified in First Aid and CPR.
-Currently, she is completing the prerequisites for the nursing program at Hillsborough Community College.
-She will eventually apply for her Bachelors at USF.
+She taught in the Pre-Kindergarten classroom for three years.
+Ms. Garcia is certified in First Aid and CPR.
+Currently, she is completing the prerequisites for the nursing program at Hillsborough Community College, after which she plans to apply for a bachelor program at USF.
 She loves working and teaching young children.
 She loves to see them mature in all areas of their life, but especially educationally.

-Karla Chaviano is originally from New York.
-She moved to Brandon in 2001.
-She previously worked at the Village in the Infant Classroom, One and Two Year-Old classrooms.
+Originally from New York, Karla Chaviano moved to Brandon in 2001.
+Now a Preschool Threes Teacher, Mrs. Chaviano has also taught in the Infant, One and Two Year-Old classrooms.
 She has 20 years of teaching experience.
-She holds her A.A. in early childhood education.
+She holds an AA in early childhood education.
 She is married and has 3 sons.